haitinglejingle/mips-assembler/provide/README.md

 ## Files
 ### Provided Files
+- C++
     - main.cpp
     - mipsasm.h
     - mipsasm.cpp
     - MIPS\_instruction.h
     - MIPS\_instruction.cpp
+- Example Assembly
+    - lab6.asm
+    - pseudo1.asm
+- Others
     - toVHD.py
     - report.pdf
     - Makefile
     - run.sh

 ### Compiling

 To compile the project, type "make" into terminal and the executable file "mipsasm" will be created.
-In order to compile a MIPS assembly file run "mipsasm < lab5.asm > ascii\_machine\_instructions.mi"
+In order to compile a MIPS assembly file run "mipsasm < lab6.asm > ascii\_machine\_instructions.mi"

 To get the corresponding output that can be placed into an imem.vhd unit, run toVHD.py by typing "./toVHD.py ascii\_machine\_instructions.mi